ervette/pos/README.md

-# pos
+# POS (Point of Sale) by Kiril Talalaiko

-This Dissertation project provides to evaluation paper regarding the Cloud-based, on-premises and Hybrid POS Systems and provide implementation of advanced technologies such as machine learning and IoT to improve POS systems’ capabilities.
+The Project aims to evaluate and optimise cloud-based POS systems by conducting a detailed comparative analysis against on-premises systems.
+This dissertation focuses on measuring main performance, scalability, fault-tolerance and security, as well as the implementation of advanced technologies such as machine learning and IoT to improve POS systems’ capabilities.
+The milestone for the project itself is to research the advantages and insights between different systems to conclude how to enhance current POS systems.
+That will benefit business operations by highlighting the pros of existing system types and their vulnerabilities.